Definition and Examples of a Personal Loan

-A personal loan is a loan that you qualify for based on your credit history and income.
-Personal loans are sometimes called "signature loans" or “unsecured loans” because there is no collateral to secure a personal loan.
+A personal loan is a loan you qualify for based on your credit history and income.
+It can be granted for almost any purpose.
+Personal loans are sometimes called "signature loans" or "nsecured loans," because there is typically no collateral required to secure a personal loan.

 How Personal Loans Work

 In most cases, you pay fees out of loan proceeds, so you receive less than the full loan amount.
-Be sure to borrow slightly more than you need to cover the fee.
+Be sure to borrow slightly more than you need, to cover the fee.

-How to Get Approved for Personal Loans
+How to Get a Personal Loan

-Lenders often check your credit or obtain a credit score to find out if you've borrowed in the past.
+Lenders often check your credit or obtain a credit score to find out how you've handled credit in the past.
 Your credit reports contain details about previous loans, any late payments, and public records that lenders might want to know about.

 Types of Personal Loans